New World (video game)

+In October 2025, it was announced that Season 10 would be the game's last.
+Amazon has committed to keeping the servers on "through 2026."

 Gameplay

-The players may form groups of up to five members, join one of three factions (Marauders, Syndicate, or Covenant), gather raw materials (wood, stone, animal skins etc.) from resource spots, craft items, gain control over settlements, quest, explore the world, or fight other players or monsters.
+The players may form groups of up to five members, join one of three factions (Marauders, Syndicate, or Covenant), gather raw materials (wood, stone, ore, animal skins etc.) from resource nodes, craft items, gain control over settlements, quest, explore the world, or fight other players or monsters.

 The gameplay involves no auto-locked targeting attacks and, therefore, a steady hand at aiming is required.
 With each level, the hostile mobs are programmed with increasingly complex and strong sequences of attacking behavior skill sets that will require the player to counter using their mana, stamina, and health with timed attacks, dodges, weapon blocks, retreats, or crawling stealth.
-The weapon skill tree choices are currently for bow, hammer, hatchet, great axe, fire staff, life staff, musket, blunderbuss, spear, sword/shield, ice gauntlet, void gauntlet, and great sword.
+The weapon skill tree choices are currently for bow, hammer, hatchet, great axe, fire staff, life staff, musket, blunderbuss, spear, sword/shield, ice gauntlet, void gauntlet, flail, and great sword.

 The character levels up personal attribute skills.
 Diminishing returns scale as an attribute's skill level increases.
 The player's character also levels up weapon and trade skills.
 The trade skills are divided into the three categories of "crafting" (weapon smithing, armoring, engineering, jewel crafting, arcana, cooking, and furnishing), "refining" (smelting, woodworking, leather working, weaving, and stone cutting), and "gathering" (logging, mining, harvesting, and tracking and skinning).
 There is also a "camping" skill (wilderness survival).

-Three quick travel methods exist and, although no fast speed mounts are available, there is a set of skills for intermittent forward speed boosts.
+Three quick travel methods exist and, although in base game no fast speed mounts are available, there is a set of skills for intermittent forward speed boosts.
 The player may dodge or climb most environmental objects or use the fire staff to cross large aerial spaces.

+Mounts are introduced in Rise of Angry Earth extension released October 2, 2023.
+Horses, dire wolves, and lions, each with a unique look, are added.
+New Riding Trade Skill with possibility to earn upgrades like increased speeds, buffs, attachments and others is also added.

 The economy centers around gold coins.
-The player can dispose of unwanted items through a trader between players in exchange for gold coins, they can "salvage" (dismantle) the items for resources, they can discard the item on to the unsecured ground, or they can make a direct transfer to another player.
+The player can dispose of unwanted items through market between players in exchange for gold coins, they can "salvage" (dismantle) the items for resources, they can discard the item on to the ground, or they can make a direct trade with another player.
 Characters that die do not drop items, but with each combat encounter, use, or death, the player's items undergo damage.
 This damage can be repaired with repair items and gold coins.

 The player may purchase personal housing and erect furnishings to achieve aesthetic and utility bonuses, as well as obtain a means for fast traveling to the settlement site.

 The game mechanics offer PvP combat with and without questing.
 Before leaving a safe-zone settlement, players have the option to set the "flagged state" - which will make them vulnerable to attacks from other flagged players and vice versa.
 PvP Flagged state is activated after 30 seconds cooldown which starts after players leave the zone of settlement.